TQCZZY/DeLight/EncryptionDll/README.md

 # How to use
 ```
 Other operations
-1: Place the Encryption.lib in yout project directory
+1: Place the EncryptionDll.lib in yout project directory
-2: Add `#include "Encryption.hpp"` to your source
+2: Add `#include "EncryptionDll.hpp"` to your source
 Other operations
 ```